-Probationary periods for new employees
+Probationary periods for new colleagues

-Barnardo's requires all externally appointed staff (permanent and fixed term) to successfully complete a probationary period of 26 weeks.
-New employees must have completed all their mandatory learning before they are confirmed in post.
-In certain situations the probationary period can be extended (or suspended) but normally the total probationary period should not exceed 39 weeks.
+Barnardo's requires all externally appointed colleagues (permanent and fixed term) to successfully complete a probationary period of 26 weeks.
+New colleagues must have completed all their mandatory learning before they are confirmed in post.
+In certain situations the probationary period can be extended but normally the total probationary period should not exceed 39 weeks.

-Transition periods for existing staff transitioning to new role
+Transition periods for existing colleague transitioning to new role

-The promotion or appointment to internal vacancies of existing staff will be subject to the successful completion of a 26-week transition period.
-The review procedure will follow the same format as the Probationary Period, but unresolved concerns about an employee's suitability for the new role would be dealt with under the appropriate alternative procedure (such as Performance Improvement).
+The promotion or appointment to internal vacancies of existing colleague will be subject to the successful completion of a 26-week transition period.
+The review procedure will follow the same format as the Probationary Period, but unresolved concerns about a colleague's suitability for the new role would be dealt with under the appropriate alternative procedure (such as Performance Improvement).
 Please refer to the 'Probationary and Transition Periods Policy and Procedure' on Inside Barnardo's for full details.